Kayleigh McKee: Career

-The same year, McKee dubbed lead characters in two anime productions: The Strongest Sage With the Weakest Crest series (Matthias), and the film Jujutsu Kaisen 0 Yuta Okkotsu).
+The same year, McKee dubbed lead characters in two anime productions: The Strongest Sage With the Weakest Crest series (Matthias), and the film Jujutsu Kaisen 0 (Yuta Okkotsu).
 She was later interviewed by Anime News Network about the film, telling interviewer Jacki Jing that she went through some similar experiences to Yuta and brought that to voicing the character, to determine the voice and the trauma the character had experienced.
-When interviewed, she told ScreenRant that her favorite part of Yuta's character was that no matter his situation and how he feels about himself, "he wants to help if he can - even when he thinks he can't...[and] he starts to learn that he needs to value himself to value the world and to help it."
+When interviewed, she told Screen Rant that her favorite part of Yuta's character was that no matter his situation and how he feels about himself, "he wants to help if he can – even when he thinks he can't...[and] he starts to learn that he needs to value himself to value the world and to help it."
 She also told David Opie of Digital Spy that more anime are coming out with trans and gay characters, saying there is communication with Japanese voices, English dubbing, and that she had written to some studios about their trans characters and "what they should consider, and what they should maybe steer away from."
+She later said in an interview with Entertainment Weekly's Shania Russell that she was originally unaware of how much Yuta would play in the Jujutsu Kaisen series and noted she had actually auditioned for Yuji after watching season 1.

 In 2023, McKee had several voice roles.
 One was for the dubbed voice for Takaihito in My Happy Marriage and the other was for the lead role in Adventure Time: Fionna and Cake: Scarab, an original character which did not exist in the original Adventure Time series'.
-She told Game Rant she loved doing the latter role, stating that being part of the Adventure Time universe was a "full-on dream come true" and said she couldn't even describe what it meant to her.
+She told Game Rant she loved doing the latter role, stating that being part of the Adventure Time universe was a "full-on dream come true" and said she could not even describe what it meant to her.
 Additional roles she voiced in 2023 included Alpione in Octopath Traveler II and multiple characters in Cassette Beasts, including Dorian and Sunny.